 African Activist Association at UCLA Tel: 310-825-3686

-Sponsor(s): UCLA Graduate Division, UCLA Graduate Student Association, UCLA Social Sciences Council.
+Sponsor(s): African Studies Center, French and Francophone Studies, UCLA Graduate Division, UCLA Graduate Student Association, UCLA Social Sciences Council.

 © 2013 UCLA Center for African Studies.
 All rights reserved.

 To print this page, select "Print" from the File menu of your browser.